Saskatoon school receives peace medal for sponsoring refugee family - Saskatoon | Globalnews.ca

 Each year the YMCA recognizes those who, without any special resources, status, or wealth, have demonstrated a commitment to building peace in the community

-“Elementary school age children can still realize that they do have the capability and the power to reach out and transform the greater world,” said Marc Colleaux, the principal at École St. Matthew School.
+“Elementary school age children can still realize that they do have the capability and the power to reach out and transform the greater world,” École St. Matthew School principal Marc Colleaux said.

 The school started planning to bring the family to Saskatoon back in 2015, when the Canadian government announced it would bring 25,000 Syrian refugees to Canada in a matter of months.
 At the time, the family was living in a refugee camp in Rwanda, after fleeing a years-long civil war in Burundi.

-“If it were my family I wouldn’t want to be separated or in a bad situation, so it makes me happy that we helped them out,” said Isaac Vandenhurk, a grade seven student.
+“If it were my family I wouldn’t want to be separated or in a bad situation, so it makes me happy that we helped them out,” Grade 7 student Isaac Vandenhurk said.

 © 2018 Global News, a division of Corus Entertainment Inc.